top of page

 Are foster parents paid?

 The Department of Children’s Services is a state agency that manages foster care and the custody of all children in foster care.
 Private agencies are licensed businesses that contract with DCS to help place children into foster homes.
-Both DCS and private agencies can help you determine the right foster care path for you and provide support along the way.
+Both DCS and WP can help you determine the right foster care path for you and provide support along the way.

 Are foster families needed?